diyaamina/ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-/README.md

 Routine practice in the UK does not support predictive testing for children until adulthood, so ABC was left with uncertianty regarding her daughter's own status, compounding her psychological distress.
 ### Context:
-In 2007, the claiment's father, referred to as XX, shot and killed her mother.
+In 2007, the claimant's father, referred to as XX, shot and killed her mother.
 He was convicted of manslaughter by reason of deminished responsibility and was detained by hospital order under the Mental Health Act 1983.
 During his detention, XX came under the care of multidisciplinary clinicians from multiple NHS Trusts, specifically, St George's Healthcare NHS Trust, South West London and St George's Mental Health NHS Trust, and Sussex Partnership NHS Foundation Trust.

 The family context was highly fraught: not only had ABC lost her mother at the hands of her father, but she was facing the criminal justice system, the mental health system, and the risk of serious genetic illness.